This is a detailed guide to managing employee stress at work for HR professionals, Employers and Line Managers.

 Things may quickly reach the point at which no further delay is feasible, bearing in mind that the ill employee may not be the only individual with an interest in the matter being resolved, and that the memories of witnesses may fade with time.
 In these situations, you must make a decision.
 In a minor case, you may decide simply to let matters drop in the interests of getting the employee back to work.
 However, if the matter is more serious, you may simply have to find alternative means of proceeding.

-Give consideration to alternative ways of conducting the disciplinary hearing, such as by telephone, at a neutral place or location nearer the employee’s home address, or even inviting the employee to submit written submissions and holding a hearing in their absence.
+Consider alternative ways of conducting the disciplinary hearing, such as by telephone, Skype call, at a neutral place or location nearer the employee’s home address, or even inviting the employee to submit written submissions and holding a hearing in their absence.
 They would still have the right to appeal the decision and a full rehearing could be held at that stage if requested and appropriate.